-If you’ve been trying to find just the best, we recommend taking a look at Vantrue N2 Pro.
+If you’ve been trying to find just the best dash cam on the market, we recommend taking a look at Vantrue N2 Pro.
 It’s our pick of the litter when it comes down to it.
 On the other hand, you might be in the market to find the perfect cam for yourself, which means you’ll have to do a bit of research.
 We recommend taking a good look over our favorites, and then we’ll give you the information you need to make an informed decision on one of these vital cameras.

 If you can put up with the minor flaws and the high price tag, however, the Vanture N2 is simply the best of the best.
 Snatch it up today and get almost 360° of protection for your vehicle.

 Top 5 Dash Cameras

 |Vantrue N2 Pro||1080px2||Hardwired||Check Price|

 The Rexing V1 is one of the most popular dash cams around, and for good reason.
 This camera is 1080p and powered by a rechargeable lithium battery.
 On top of that it comes with all of the requisite features, such as G-sensors and looping to make sure you get the most out of it.